Frequently Asked Questions

 Who can participate?

-For the current 2020-21 school year, we are happy to make this program available free of charge to K-5 teachers and students in the US.
-Teachers must be currently employed at a public elementary or accredited private school and provide direct instruction to students.
+For the current 2020-21 school year, we are happy to make this program available free of charge to K-5 teachers in the US.
+Teachers must be currently employed at a public elementary or accredited private school and provide direct math instruction to elementary students.

 What does Fun Factor cost?

-As our charitable donation to support teachers and students during the pandemic, Bedtime Math is happy to offer Fun Factor free of charge for the 2020-21 school year.
-This includes free live online training and a classroom kit of materials shipped at no cost to you.
+As our charitable donation to support teachers and students during the pandemic, Bedtime Math Foundation is happy to offer Fun Factor free of charge for the 2020-21 school year.
+This includes free live online training and classroom materials shipped at no cost to you.

-What kinds of math activities do you offer?
+What kinds of math activities do your professional development sessions demonstrate?

-We offer a variety of hands-on, standards-based activities for grades K-5.
+Fun Factor professional development sessions feature a variety of dynamic, standards-based activities for grades K-5.
 All activities address key concepts that are developmentally appropriate for each grade and align with standards that enrich any math curriculum.
 We zero in on mathematical operations and concepts that many kids struggle with including multiplication, division and fractions.

 Why is a hands-on approach to math important?